andre-st/wahoo-utils/README.md

 ## Disclaimer

-1. Programs and information offered here are not official from Wahoo, but purely a private project
+1. Programs and info offered here are not official from Wahoo, but a private non-commercial project.
-2. Use this project at your own risk.
-Following these instructions may void your warranty, damage your device, cause unexpected issues
+2. Use this project at your own risk: It may void your warranty, damage your device, cause unexpected issues.
 3. Programs here are not tested everywhere, not particularly optimized or fault-tolerant